- Table of Content

 Maverick spend — also known as rogue or unmanaged spend — refers to purchases made outside of agreed contracts, channels, suppliers, and prices, or in broader terms, beyond a company's pre-established procurement policy.
 Many factors cause maverick spending, and ultimately, it translates to cost-saving leakages that prevent businesses from realizing the value associated with negotiated contracts.

 Maverick spend most often occurs in indirect spend and low-visibility tail spend, with numerous small transactions in various categories.
-Hence, it is not something that can easily stand out from your data but once identified, it can lead to tremendous cost benefits.
+Hence, it's not something that can easily stand out from your data but once identified, it can lead to tremendous cost benefits.

 Most Common Causes of Maverick Spend